 Navigating the Out-of-Body ~ Lucid Dream Continuum

 Edit (2020): (1) Since writing this in 2017, I've read the work of Thomas Metzinger, Celia Green and Charles McCreery and others who suggest that these experiences do exist on a spectrum of 'intermediate states' (Green and McCreery 1994) and mention 'dream-like OBEs' (Metzinger 2009).
 This might be cynical, but I think that the reason this typically isn't explored in workshops and popular books is that it's a very nuanced subject that is difficult to make claims about, so it's difficult to package and commercialise!
-(2) It's also important to point out that both popular and academic materials about dreams and OBEs are derived from WEIRD people (white, educated, industrialised, rich and democratic), so the definitions we use are limited (see this article for more).
+(2) It's also important to point out that both popular and academic materials about dreams and OBEs are derived from WEIRD people (Western, educated, industrialised, rich and democratic), so the definitions we use are limited (see this article for more).